thephez/dpp-spec/docs/data-contract.md

 The `properties` object defines each field that will be used by a document.
 Each field consists of an object that, at a minimum, must define its data `type` (`string`, `number`, `integer`, `boolean`, `array`, `object`).
 Fields may also apply a variety of optional JSON Schema constraints related to the format, range, length, etc. of the data.

-**Note:** The `object` type is required to have properties defined either directly or via the data contract's [definitions](#data-contract-definitions).
+**Note:** The `object` type is required to have properties defined either directly or via the data contract's [$defs](#data-contract-definitions).
 For example, the body property shown below is an object containing a single string property (objectProperty):

 ```javascript
 const contractDocuments = {